 Provide copies of one - only one is needed - of the following documents:

-Official document.
+• Official document.
 Citizens of an EU/EEA country or Switzerland who do not have a valid passport or ID card which contains information about both citizenship and expiration date can instead submit an official document which certifies their citizenship.
 This document must be certified, stamped, and must reach us no later than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)
-If the document does not contain an expiration date, it must reach us no later than three months after the issue date.
+If the document doesn't contain an expiration date, it must reach us no later than three months after the issue date.
 Please note that this official document must be officially translated to English, French, German or one of the Nordic languages if it's been issued in a different language.

 If for some reason you are unable to scan and upload your document, you can send us a copy by regular mail.